LOIRE VALLEY

 -

-famous French sommelier tasted this wine and told him "The oak is
+famous French sommelier tasted his entry-level wine and told him "The oak is

 perfectly integrated with the fruit."
 When you're a sommelier